Western Gazette – 28 November 1996

 An attempt has recently been made in the national press to defend the integrity of Paddy Ashdown's record on nuclear deterrence.
 This is no easy task.

 On 22 October 1983, as a newly elected MP, Mr Ashdown shared the CND's Hyde Park platform with Neil Kinnock at the largest anti-nuclear demonstration held in Britain during the closing phase of the Cold War.
-He described NATO's cruise missile as "the front end of the whole anti-nuclear struggle.
-It is the weapon we HAVE to stop."
+He described NATO's cruise missiles as "the front end of the whole anti-nuclear struggle.
+It is the weapon we HAVE to stop".

 In short, when Britain and NATO faced a critical test of nerve at the height of our confrontation with communism, Paddy Ashdown lined up with the "unilateralists, pacifists and fellow-travellers" so memorably denounced at an earlier stage by the late Hugh Gaitskell.